moomoo02/Voxel-Engine/README.md

 * Added Fresnel Effect where:
   * Looking from above water surface gives more refraction.
   * Looking eye level to water surface gives more reflection.
+* Used normal mapping texture to distort the water surface normals, then applied specular lighting.
-* Pics: UglyWater, AverageWater, PrettyWater, FresnelEffect
+* Pics: UglyWater, AverageWater, PrettyWater, FresnelEffect, SpecularLighting